What is Testosterone deficiency?

 Low testosterone levels without symptoms can be a normal part of ageing.
-Testing indicates where a low level would have important consequences for patient management.
-Restrict screening to symptomatic patients, or those with medical conditions associated with insulin resistance (obesity, type 2 diabetes, and metabolic syndrome and testosterone deficiency (TD) signs and/or symptoms).
-TD screening should be considered for men with HIV-associated weight loss, osteoporosis (or height loss, or low trauma fracture), patients using long-term opioids, high alcohol intake or glucocorticoids.
+Testing should be restricted to symptomatic patients, or those with medical conditions associated with insulin resistance (obesity, type 2 diabetes, and metabolic syndrome and testosterone deficiency (TD) signs and/or symptoms).
+TD screening should be considered for penis owners with HIV-associated weight loss, osteoporosis (or height loss or low trauma fracture), patients using long-term opioids, high alcohol intake or glucocorticoids.

 Signs and symptoms

 Reduced sexual response is common and prominent.
 Low sexual desire and decreased nocturnal and morning erections are clearly associated with TD, whereas the association with impaired sex-induced erections is less evident.
 Other common symptoms include inability to perform vigorous activity, muscle weakness, fatigue, depression and increased body fat.
 Hot flushes and alterations in cognition and memory are less common.

 Men with suspected TD should be examined to identify physical signs.
 Examination may be normal.
 The most prevalent signs of TD are increased visceral obesity and smaller prostate volume.
 Decreased muscle mass is less prevalent and difficult to confirm.
 Not all manifestations need to be evident simultaneously and interindividual variability exists.
 An erection symptom score sheet can be helpful, see SHIM in resources section.